DeepaGheewala/MechaCar_Statistical_Analysis/README.md

 ### What is the null hypothesis or alternative hypothesis?

 **Null Hypothesis H0 :** Efficiency of the car is more if Car safety ratings are more.
-**Null Hypothesis H1 :** There is no correlation between Highway Fuel Efficiency and Safety ratings.
+**Alternate Hypothesis H1 :** There is no correlation between Highway Fuel Efficiency and Safety ratings.

 ### What statistical test would you use to test the hypothesis?
 And why?
 In order to find the correlation between Car Safter ratings and Highway Fuel Efficiency we can use chi-square test to find the correlation between two categorial variables.